Sub-subject: Henry David Thoreau - Civil Disobedience. Syllabus:

 “Luxury and comfort are not indispensable, are an obstacle to spiritual elevation of humanity” Thoreau

-While Thoreau was Transcendentalists; we have included in this study on Christianity, not for his religion, but because he belongs to Christian Civilization and for being a true spiritual leader of Non-Violence.
+While Thoreau was Transcendentalists; we have included in this study on Christianity, not for his religion, but because he belongs to Christian Civilisation and for being a true spiritual leader of Non-Violence.